Brian-Pho/CR4-DL/content/posts/other/quotes/index.md

 - I will always harbor the regret of leading her down a path that I was not prepared to follow. - **[Reddit](https://www.reddit.com/r/dating/comments/t8tfq4/a_success_story_of_online_dating/)**
 - I think we both saw attraction, but not affection, in each other.
 - Does anyone feel like its pointless dating?
 It's not pointless it's challenging, just like anything else worthwhile in life. - **Reddit**
+- The right person at the wrong time is still the wrong person.
+You didn't miss an opportunity, you just weren't ready for one. - **Reddit**
+- It’s not about what someone can do for you, it's who and what the two of you become in each other's presence. - **Ronald Sharp**

 ### Loneliness